profsmith89/ctps/_sources/chap03.md

 While you should feel a real sense of accomplishment for all that you've learned, you might also be feeling a bit overwhelmed.
 How do you know if a programming language provides you with a piece of functionality like `replace`?
 And even if you know that it does, how do you know the name the language designer chose for that functionality?

-The simple answer is, you don't.
+The simple answer is you don't.
 Python provides us with a pretty decent set of documentation pages, and we are fortunate to live in a world where sensible questions fed to a search engine or chatbot will often produce a great start on a set of possibly helpful answers.

 Of course, if you don't realize that the functionality you need already exists, you can always build the functionality yourself.
 Let's see how this is done.